earthly/earthly/docs/earthly-command/earthly-command.md

 The secret can be referenced within Earthfile recipes as `RUN --secret <arbitrary-env-var-name>=<secret-id>`.
 For more information see the [`RUN --secret` Earthfile command](../earthfile/earthfile.md#run).

-Secrets can also be stored in a `.secret` file using the same syntax as an `.arg` file; an example is given under the [build args guide](../guides/build-args.md#setting-secret-values).
+Secrets can also be stored in a `.secret` file using the same syntax as an `.arg` file; an example is given under the [secrets guide](../guides/secrets.md).

 ##### `--secret-file <secret-id>=<path>`